-2.5.5 OfficeServTM SOFTPHONE
+2.5.5 OfficeServ^m Communicator Softphone

-Samsung OfficeServ[TM] Softphone is a software-based application that turns your computer into a full-featured Samsung IP telephone.
-It is installed directly onto your laptop or desktop PC running Microsoft Windows XP or 2000 operating system.
+Samsung OfficeServ[TM] Communicator Softphone is a software-based application that turns your computer into a full-featured Samsung IP telephone.
+It is installed directly onto your laptop or desktop PC running Microsoft Windows XP or higher operating system.
 Once a USB headset or a USB handset is connected; the Softphone delivers virtually identical functionality as the IP desktop phones.

-OfficeServ[TM] Softphone is ideal for telecommuter and mobile users.
+OfficeServ[TM] Communicator Softphone is ideal for telecommuter and mobile users.
 Remote workers can simply connect their laptop to the corporate network, snap in a USB headset, and function as if they were in their own office.
 They can place, receive, and handle calls on both the internal and external network, providing a truly portable and practical solution.

-Note: OfficeServ Link is not required for implementation of OfficeServ Softphone.
+Note: OfficeServ Link is not required for implementation of OfficeServ Communicator Softphone.